Dur0k/LTSP_19_GUESTS/README.md

-# Guest accounts for LTSP 19
+# Guest session for LTSP 19
 ## About
 In the following a guest session for use with the Linux Terminal Server Project (LTSP) will be set up.
 Its goal is to assign each client computer a guest account based on the IP address.
 The home folder of the account will be deleted and recreated from a template.
 Afterwards the client will automatically log in with that account.
 For this to work a custom xsession will be created.